RichieRob/PredictionPerpsContracts/Contracts/Ledger/LedgerLibraries/ResolutionLib.md

 No iteration on resolution: resolveMarket only flips flags—no user loops.
 Auto-claim on first touch: Winnings are minted to ppUSDC when users interact (withdraw, trade, transfer).
 User-specific market list: Each user has a personal list of markets they've touched, which shrinks as markets resolve.
-View loop for accuracy: freeCollateralOf (ppUSDC.balanceOf) includes pending winnings with a small loop (shrinks over time).
+View loop for accuracy: realFreeCollateral (ppUSDC.balanceOf) includes pending winnings with a small loop (shrinks over time).
 Fail-safe for power users: Batch claim and no-claims transfer/withdraw to handle rare high-loop cases. ppUSDC balance correct instantly: After first touch, it's O(1); before, the view adds pending winnings.